3.5.3 |

 one nothing, of a certain product, then all three are still

-treated as a person, assuming that their rights to personhood
+treated as persons, assuming that their

-are not infringed.
 That they are not treated 'with the same

 respect' is because they are not given their equal share.
 And